usrname0/ComfyUI-AllergicPack/README.md

 This package is somewhat ready for primetime.
 If I'm using the node then I'm putting it here.
 Good luck.

 ## Installation
-Clone to "custom_nodes"
+Clone to "custom_nodes."

 ```
 git clone https://github.com/usrname0/ComfyUI-AllergicPack.git
 ```

 Also you can use ComfyUI Manager!
-Go to "Manager," then "Custom Nodes Manager," search "Allergic Pack" and click "Install"
+Go to "Manager," then "Custom Nodes Manager," search "Allergic Pack" and click "Install."

 ## Incrementor Plus
 An incrementor with a reset button and adjustable step size.